JamesSinnott1994/Quiz-Game/README.md

     - Ability to select questions based on a particular topic.
     - Ability to select questions based on a particular difficulty.
     - Background music and sounds for the game.
-    - There will be a game instructions page OR modal window on how to play the game.
+    - Game instructions page OR modal window on how to play the game.
-    - Hint feature, which will subtract user points in order to reduce the possible correct answers from 4 to 2.
+    - Hint feature, which subtracts user points in order to reduce the possible correct answers from 4 to 2.
     - Leaderboard.

 ### Structure
 The website will be broken down into three areas in order to achieve the project goals and meet the user stories:
 1. Home Page:
-- The Home page will showcase the logo for the game.
-The page will display two buttons, a "Play" button and an "Instructions" button.
+- The Home page showcases the logo for the game.
+The page displays two buttons, a "Play" button and an "Instructions" button.
-- "Play" button will take the user to the Game Page.
+- "Play" button takes the user to the Game Page.
-- "Instructions" button will take the user to the Instructions.
+- "Instructions" button takes the user to the Instructions.
 2. Instructions Page:
-- Will give instructions on how to play the game.
+- Gives instructions on how to play the game.
-- Will include a button to return to the Home page.
+- Includes a button to return to the Home page.
 3. Game Page:
-- There will be a screen that allows the user to enter their username, or use a previously entered username.
+- There is a screen that allows the user to enter their username, or use a previously entered username.
-- There will be two screens that allow a user to choose the topic and difficulty of questions.
+- There are two screens that allow a user to choose the topic and difficulty of questions.
-- There will be a HUD / navbar which will display certain information about the user and game i.e. Game Logo, Questions remaining, User Score etc.
+- There is a HUD / navbar which displays certain information about the user and game i.e. Game Logo, Questions remaining, User Score etc.
-- There will be a Modal popup window which appears when user clicks on the Game Logo in the navbar / HUD.
+- There is a Modal popup window which appears when user clicks on the Game Logo in the navbar / HUD.
-    - Will contain Logo and Menu button options.
+    - Contains Logo and Menu button options.
-- Will display a randomly generated question for the user.
+- Display a randomly generated question for the user.
-- Underneath each question will be four boxes with each of the possible correct answers.
+- Underneath each question there are four boxes with each of the possible correct answers.
-- User will be given visual feedback on which answer they got correct or wrong.
+- User is given visual feedback on which answer they got correct or wrong.
-- There will be a Continue button to cycle through the questions.
+- There is a Continue button to cycle through the questions.
-- When the game is finished, the user will be presented with their stats.
-Underneath the stats there will be buttons to start a new game, go to Leaderboard, or to exit the game.
+- When the game is finished, the user is presented with their stats.
+Underneath the stats there are buttons to start a new game, go to Leaderboard, or to exit the game.
-    - New Game button will take user back to the Username screen.
+    - New Game button takes user back to the Username screen.
     - Leaderboard button brings user to Leaderboard screen.
-    - Exit Game button will return the user to the Home Page.
+    - Exit Game button returns the user to the Home Page.
-- There will be a Leaderboard screen which displays the names, scores and ranks of all the players.
+- There is a Leaderboard screen which displays the names, scores and ranks of all the players.

 ### Skeleton
 1. Home Page Wireframe: